AMKorn/68K-Game/README.md

 *	P / [Esc] : Pause the level

 ## Implemented:
-* Player character and movement to all directions (in the future, the player will fall, but I have no implemented yet platforms and collisions so if I add gravity the player will fall indefinitely)
+* Player character and movement to all directions
+* Window border collisions

 ## TO-DO
 * Implement platforms